-Founded in 1975 by friends Brian Gaisford and Gregory Hemingway, Hemingway African Gallery & Safaris has spent more than four decades bringing African culture to new audiences.
-Now in its 45th year and under the direction of next generation Logan and Tuck Gaisford, the art and travel venture is dedicated to educating and inspiring guests by spreading awareness of African artists, art preservation, and wildlife conservation.
+Hemingway African Gallery & Safaris is a second generation enterprise in its 46th year, headquartered in New York City and spearheaded by the sibling partnership of Logan and Tuck Gaisford.
+Founded in 1975 by friends Brian Gaisford and Gregory Hemingway, Hemingway African Gallery & Safaris has spent more than four decades bringing artwork from across Africa to new audiences.
+The art and travel venture is dedicated to educating and inspiring patrons by spreading awareness of African artists, art preservation, and wildlife conservation.

-Hemingway African Gallery’s collection is ethically-sourced, often directly from artisans across the continent, and ranges from antique to decorative.
-This allows Hemingway to represent the broader art of Africa, offering accessible pieces to non-collectors.
+Hemingway African Gallery’s collection is ethically-sourced, mainly directly from artisans across the continent, and ranges from antique to decorative.
+The only way to ensure artwork is collected ethically is to personally purchase all art in Africa directly from artists, artisans and trusted dealers at a fair price.
 While the African art industry continues to buzz, this family-run NYC gallery has quietly become one of the largest importers of African art in the city.

-The new street-level gallery at 88 Leonard St. (relocated from The Manhattan Art and Antique Center in July 2019) brings African art, design, travel, and wildlife conservation under one roof to present visitors with a vision of the gallery’s next chapter as a destination for African aesthetics in the heart of Tribeca.
+The street-level gallery at 88 Leonard St. and the newly launched online store, brings African art, design, travel, and wildlife conservation under one roof to present visitors with a vision of the gallery’s next chapter as a destination for African aesthetics in the heart of Tribeca

 The mission of Hemingway Gallery is deeper than the simple sale of art.
 Our goal is to promote and elevate art and artists to directly impact economic conditions on the African continent.
 We do this by working directly with artists throughout Africa who make and sell their amazing pieces.
 Ensuring a fair price is paid at the time of trade is integral to every part of our business and we believe this is why we have had a trusted reputation amongst artists and artisans since 1975.